sagar9926/EPAI/README.md

 ## speed_converter(speed_kmph, dist='km', time='min'):

-#### The input speed to this function is kmph and converts speed to other units of measurements.
+#### The input speed to this function is kmph and converts speed to other units of measurements